Hello you brazen soul, you spunky and spirited spark of fire, you beautiful ball of love! How are you?

 Creating a Vision Board \\ I have started the year with the creation of a vision board for the past 3 years.
 I no longer collect magazines, nor do I want to deal with tons of paper, so I create gorgeous digital vision boards.
 They can then be cleanly printed and posted on your walls or set as your computer wallpaper.
 For those of you who are super visual like myself, a vision board is a fun way to take the anxiety out of “figuring out your future” and create an exciting picture of how the next phase of life appears.

-If you’re interested in joining a small group of dedicated goaldiggers in a day of planning and goal-setting, join me for 20:20 in Foresight: Reset + Refocus.
-Get ready to throw away the old paradigm of making (and failing at) resolutions and press the reset button so that you can kill it the second half of 2017.
+If you’re interested in joining a small group of dedicated #goaldiggers in a day of planning and goal-setting, join me for my first ever Reset + Refocus.
+Get ready to throw away the old paradigm of making (and failing at) resolutions and press the reset button so that you can kill it in the second half of 2017.
 Digital Vision Boarding included.
 Oh yeah.
-If that sounds like a dream, you can learn more here.
+If that sounds like a dream, I’ll be posting the official event details really soon.
+In the meantime, send over a little message saying HEY Ashley girl, I’m ready to reset and refocus.
+I need more info!

 All of these tools have been incredibly useful in my process toward becoming a creative entrepreneur.
 I am working hard on making these practices a part of my normal workflow, so that I can move past the overwhelm and doubt that create my debilitating fear.
 As I inch closer to the big 3-0, I become more and more conscious of the fact that the work must start NOW for any dream that I want to become a reality in 6 months or 5 years.
 I have to start showing up for myself today, so that shoulda woulda coulda doesn’t become my story instead.